microsoft/FabConRTITutorial/docs/workshop.md

 ## 6. Run the notebook
 1. DO NOT use an InPrivate browser window.
 Recommend using a Personal browser window for the Notebook session to connect & run successfully.
-2. Open the "Generate synthetic events" notebook in your Fabric Workspace.
+2. Open the "Generate_synthetic_web_events" notebook in your Fabric Workspace.
-3. Paste your `eventHubConnString` value and `eventHubNameevents` value using the values your copied from the previous step - Eventstream keys.
+3. Paste your `Event hub name` value and `Event hub Connection String Primary Key` value using the values your copied from the previous step - Eventstream keys.
 ![alt text](assets/fabrta9.png)
 4. Click **Run all** at the top left to start generating streaming events.
 5. Wait a few minutes for the first code cell to finish and it will proceed to next code cells automatically.